Lake Alakol: Geography

-The largest island in Alakol Lake is Ul'kun-Aral-Tyube.
-It is located in the center of the lake.
+Ulken Araltobe is one of the islands in Lake Alakol, with an area of 2,119 ha, significantly larger than Kishkene Araltobe (148 ha) and Sredniy (23 ha).

 Agricultural activity in this arid region is limited to areas where adequate moisture is available, mainly along ephemeral streambeds and in the deltas and alluvial fans.

 In the middle of the 1st century BCE the Lake Alakol marked an eastern end of the Kangju state, shown on Chinese maps of the Western territory.